 Popularly known as diversity essays, these questions are an attempt to look into the applicant’s non-academic or social background.
-Diversity here does not only mean cultural, national, or racial diversity.
+Diversity, in MBA essays, does not only mean cultural, national, or racial diversity.
 Through the question, the Admission Committee (ADCOM) wants to understand how unique you are.
 What is the trait about you that is different from others in the course?
 How will you as a person contribute to the course?
 Is there something worth learning from you?
 MBA Application essay on Diversity is not just about race; here it is about geographic, socio-economic, cultural, religious, people with various disabilities.
 Read on to know how to write MBA application essays on diversity.

 Every MBA Application essay should have an apt title, to make the ADCOM or anyone for that matter to read on.
 While titles are glimpses of what’s to come, they should never be a gimmick.
-The reader should get more information when they read the whole essay and not feel tricked.
+The reader should get more information when they read the whole MBA essay and not feel tricked.

 As the information about other applicants is not known, deciding why one is unique is a difficult task.
 Physical achievements know no bounds, it can be a big feat for someone to go down the Grand Canyon but then there might be someone else there who has visited the Challenger deep.

 The uniqueness has to be about the person and their thoughts and the actions they have taken or the lessons they have learnt.
 It can be something as basic as philately, pottery, and origami or as big as participating in a Desert car rally.
 What is notable here is take-away of these activities.
 Teaching origami or chess to kids, or may be organising pottery workshops for old age home residents as a part of therapy and entertainment, counts towards diversity.

 For that matter, a sports person, or someone who has learned a different language and experience the culture, or someone who plays in a band, anyone who has shown initiative in his life in however small a way matters.